Xilinx/XRT/src/runtime_src/doc/toc/m2m.rst

 Similarly, K2 interacts with DDR1 due to location proximity on the FPGA.

 The output of the K1 is consumed by K2 for its input.
-So there should be data transfer from DDR bank0 to DDR bank1.
+So there has to be data transfer from DDR bank0 to DDR bank1.

 .. image:: M2M-transfer.png
    :align: center